bnlawrence/isenes3-dmp/IS-ENES3 Data Management Plan.md

 2. model development and usage (by partners and third parties), and
 3. the evaluation of model simulations (by partners third parties)

-(With respect to data delivery, it is important to understand that the bulk of the data infrastructure is about providing services to support *discovery and distribution*.
-The choice of which data, and for how long it should be made available, is expressly not the responsibility of the IS-ENES3 project - being an issue for the projects and institutions which use the infrastructure.)
+With respect to data delivery, it is important to understand that the bulk of the data infrastructure is about providing services to support *discovery and distribution* of simulation data from internationally coordinated numerical experiments.
+The choice of which data, and for how long it should be made available, is expressly not the responsibility of the IS-ENES3 project - but the responsibility of the modelling groups that provide the data.

 From this perspective we might argue that the project itself could hold _no_ scientific data, insofar as the scientific data inputs and outputs belong to the users of the infrastructure.
 However, it will be seen, the project will create, maintain, and develop a curation plan for some datasets, but not as many as might have been anticipated a priori.
 Many of these will be assigned to a partner to own ongoing data management.
 Any datasets which need to be managed by the project (as opposed to the partners) will be added to a _sustainability register_, being a list of datasets which need addressing in the context of the sustainability work package.